Judge raises threat of jail as he holds Trump in contempt, fines him $9,000 at hush money trial

 With that statement, the judge drew nearer the specter of Trump becoming the first former president of the United States behind bars.

 Trump is used to having constant access to his social media bullhorn to slam opponents and speak his mind.
 After he was banned from Twitter following the Jan.
-6, 2021, attack on the Capitol, Trump launched his own platform, where his posts wouldn’t be blocked or restricted.
-And he has long tried to distance himself from controversial messages he’s amplified to his millions of followers by insisting they’re “only retweets.”
+6, 2021, attack on the Capitol by his supporters, Trump launched his own platform, where his posts wouldn't be blocked or restricted.
+And he has long tried to distance himself from controversial messages he's amplified to his millions of followers by insisting they're "only retweets."

 But he does have experience with gag orders, which were also imposed in his civil fraud trial.
 After he was found to have violated those orders, he paid more than $15,000 in fines.